-All Books of the CID can be updated when necessary according to:
+All Sections of the CID can be updated when necessary according to:

-- changes in the rules and deadlines of capacity allocation process; - changes in the railway infrastructure of the member states; - changes in services provided by the involved IMs; - changes in charges set by the member states; - etc;
+- changes in the rules and deadlines of capacity allocation process; - changes in the railway infrastructure of the member states; - changes in services provided by the involved IMs; - changes in charges set by the member states; - etc; \triangleright

-The CID is an international document and therefore its original version shall be in the English language.
+The CID is an international document and therefore its original version is in English language.
 It is recommended that the English version should prevail over all other translations in case of inconsistencies.
-In case of inconsistencies between the English and the translated version, if existent, the English version of the CID always prevails.
-(Any deviations from the above will be indicated separately.)
+In case of inconsistencies between the English and the translated version, if existing, the English version of the CID always prevails.